Stefan Vukovic

-Stefan Vukovic (born March 18, 1993) is a Canadian former soccer player and assistant coach for Hamilton City SC in the Canadian Soccer League.
+Stefan Vukovic (born March 18, 1993) is a Canadian soccer coach and former player.

 Career

 Club career

 Vukovic began his career in 2009 with the Serbian White Eagles of the Canadian Soccer League.
 In 2010, he helped Serbia finish as runners-up in the regular season, and featured in the quarterfinals against Brantford Galaxy, but were defeated by a score of 1-0.
 In 2011, he signed with TFC Academy, and won the CSL Golden Boot in 2011.
 The following season, he was transferred to the Montreal Impact Academy, and clinched a postseason berth for the club by finishing second in the standings.
-Vukovic went abroad to Poland to sign with Śląsk Wrocław, and at the conclusion of the season he signed with A.P.S.
-Zakynthos of the Gamma Ethniki.
+Vukovic went abroad to Poland to sign with Śląsk Wrocław, and at the conclusion of the season he joined Slovak outfit ŠTK 1914 Šamorín, before moving to Greek side A.P.S.
+Zakynthos a few months later.

 In 2014, he returned to Canada to sign with K-W United FC of the USL Premier Development League.
 Vukovic returned to TFC Academy in 2015, but was soon loaned to TFC's reserve team Toronto FC II in the United Soccer League.
 In 2016, he returned to the CSL to sign with Brantford Galaxy.